marco-fp/ts-apollo-docker-template/README.md

-# ts-apollo-server-template
-Basic setup of Apollo Server with Typescript
+Basic setup of Apollo Server with Typescript + Docker